As so often happens in dealing with problems, our real problems

 compared honestly and they are being expected to run on antiquated roadways

-using an infrastructure that is not suitable for use in the 21st century.
+using an infrastructure that is simply not suitable for use in the 21st century.

 So, the real bottom line is